bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 And we have to manage to keep all the L2 stuff safe.
 So you have the vaults that feed liquidity into lightning pools, right?
 That sort of fund all the LSPs and all that stuff.
-So you need to keep the coins that feed those safe in enterprise environments or in sort of like, you know, small business sort of solutions, right?
+So you need to keep the coins that feed those safe in enterprise environments or in sort of like, small business sort of solutions, right?
 And we have to do this trans nationally, which makes things extremely complicated from a regulatory point of view and an actual operations.
 Right.
-So like you have, say block has a head office in Canada, head office in the U S, a head office in Germany.
+So like you have, say block has a head office in Canada, head office in the U.S, a head office in Germany.
 They all have three different sets of laws.
 They all want to put everybody in jail.
-So like, you know, how do you resolve these problems with like the whole compliance shit and not get robbed, right?
+So like, how do you resolve these problems with like the whole compliance shit and not get robbed, right?
-So the trend is like, how do we resolve all these ill to custody of a lot of monies?
+So the trend is like, how do we resolve all these L2 custody of a lot of monies?
 And then you have the clearing of essentially Bitcoin is wires, right?
 Eventually, you're going to have people just clearing between each other, like large amounts of of economical value in a smaller possible transaction, because the blocks will be full.
 And then you have this L3 solutions, right, where they don't necessarily clear to Bitcoin, but they're leveraging Bitcoin either to Lightning or directly to create even further atomization of those economic movements, right?